NEW: Mother tells "Dr. Drew" she does not regret pulling trigger

 Martin recently had approached McKinley’s home, saying he wanted to introduce himself, Walters said.
 The man said he worked for the owner of the property on which McKinley lived, she told HLN.

-McKinley, also armed with a pistol, was on the phone with authorities for 21 minutes, Walters said.
+McKinley, who in addition to the shotgun was also armed with a pistol, was on the phone with authorities for 21 minutes, Walters said.

 “She remained as calm as one could under the circumstances and had the forethought and called 911, as everyone should,” he said.